Earnest-Blade/Earnest-Blade/README.md

-# Hey friend !
-I'm Earnest 👋
+# Hellow~ I'm Earnest
-Hi, I'm a French hobbyist developer and I love **exploring and learning new stuff** !
+Hi, I'm a French hobbyist developer and I love **exploring and learning new stuff**!
 I'm interested into gamedev and into game engines.
 I also love **creating stories or writing interactives adventures**.

-Currently, I'm working on [XNEngine](https://github.com/Earnest-Blade/XNEngine), a small game engine wrote in C.

 ## 📋 Languages that I use :
 ![C#](https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=c-sharp&logoColor=white)